darklang/tablecloth/README.md

 and are installed as different packages.

 The APIs:
-- are taken from Elm's standard library, which is extremely complete and well-designed.
+- are taken from [Elm's standard library](https://package.elm-lang.org/packages/elm/core/1.0.2/), which is extremely complete and well-designed.
 - include support for strings, lists, numbers, maps, options, and results,
 - have both snake\_case and camelCase versions of all functions and types,
-- are backed by Jane Street Base (the slimmed down version of Core) for native OCaml
+- are backed by [Jane Street Base](https://opensource.janestreet.com/base/) for native OCaml
 - are backed by Belt and the `Js` library for Bucklescript/ReasonML,
 - use labelled arguments so that can be used with both pipefirst and pipelast,

-We also have design goals that are not yet achieved in the current version.
-The APIs:
+We also have design goals that are not yet achieved in the current version:
-- should have efficient algorithms tuned for the platform,
+- Many of the functions in the Bucklescript version were written hastily, and could be much more efficient
-- should support PPX derivers,
+- Tablecloth libraries should support PPX derivers,
-- should not throw any exceptions,
+- Tablecloth functions should not throw any exceptions,
-- should be well documented, with well-known and consistent edge-case behaviour,
+- All functions should be well documented, with well-known and consistent edge-case behaviour,
-- should be well tested,
+- All functions should be well tested,
-- should have a js\_of\_ocaml optimized version.
+- There should have a js_of_ocaml optimized version (and perhaps a version wrapping other OCaml standard libraries like [Batteries](https://github.com/ocaml-batteries-team/batteries-included) or [Containers](https://github.com/c-cube/ocaml-containers)).

 ## Contributing